-In this article I'm going to show you how to easily power a Raspberry Pi from 6 rechargeable NiMH batteries.
-I'll show you a device that I've used to drive robots and crittercams.
+This article covers how to power a Raspberry Pi from 6 rechargeable NiMH batteries.
+I’ll show you a device that I’ve used to drive robots and crittercams.

 Universal Battery Eliminator Circuits (UBEC)